actions-marketplace-validations/madmti_bash-release-kit/README.md

         with:
           github_token: ${{ secrets.PAT_TOKEN }}
 ```

-Replace `YOUR-PAT-USERNAME` with the username of the account whose PAT you're using.

 **Recommendation**: Use `secrets.GITHUB_TOKEN` when possible as it doesn't trigger workflow runs for its own commits, eliminating the need for loop prevention.